OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Salience

-\minisection{Classical Planning} A strand of work has focused on using LMs to plan in a structured and symbolic manner \cite{liu2023llm+, xie2023translating}.
-Specifically, we focus on the wikiHow-to-PDDL (Anonymous, 2023) dataset, where the task is to convert a textual description of a procedure to a domain file consisting of types, predicates, and actions, which each contain a pre-condition and an effect.
-With this predicted domain file, the hope is that meaningful problem files can be solved: namely, a sequence of actions from the domain file can bring the entity states from an initial configuration to a goal configuration.
+A strand of work has focused on using LMs to plan in a structured and symbolic manner \cite{liu2023llm+, xie2023translating}.
+Specifically, the task is to convert a a textual description of a procedure to a planning domain definition (PDDL), which can be deterministically solved to find a plan.
+An instance of PDDL consists of a domain file, which models the pre-conditions and effects of permitted actions, and a problem file, which models the entity states initially and eventually.
+Here, we show a qualitative example of how identification of salient entities can improve the quality of a generated domain file that models actions.

 Table~\ref{tab:pddllike_prompt} shows an example where an LM provides a domain file based on the procedure ``Survive in the woods'' and a problem file based on the task ``collect water to drink''.
 Clearly, the goal configuration \texttt{(hydrated player)} can only be realized via the action \texttt{stay-hydrated}, whose pre-condition \texttt{(contains ?container ?water)} can only be satisfied in the second step.
 However, the LM fails to recognize that the third step ``Stay dry during a rain'' has the byproduct effect of filling up the containers set up in the second step.
 In this case, we might simply first provide the LM the salient entities for each step, and the LM successfully fixes the third action \texttt{stay-dry-during-rain} so that it has the effect of containing containing water.
 Therefore, the problem file can now be solved reasonably with a sequence of all four actions.

-It is our ongoing work to show that entity salience helps with this kind of question answering, common-sense reasoning, and classical planning to-scale, regardless of whether it is used as a part of a prompt or as data for finetuning.
+We leave to future work a larger-scale experiment of the application of salient entity states to planning.